The URBACT programme is mainly financed by EU funds, with additional national and local contributions.

 For URBACT II (2007-2013), the total budget eligible budget is 67,8 M€ cofinanced by ERDF (78,6%), national contributions (7,6%) and local contributions (13,8%).
 In addition, there were contributions from Norway (350,000 €) and Switzerland (230,000 €).

 For URBACT III (2014-2020), the total budget eligible budget is 96,3 M€ (excluding contributions from Norway and Switzerland), cofinanced by ERDF (77,1%), national contributions (5,7%) and local contributions (17,2%).

 The budget finances URBACT networks, as well as all the activities linked to expertise, capitalisation and communication.

-For URBACT II, two axes are dedicated to networking, expertise, capitalisation and communication activities.
-They have their own priorities:
+For URBACT II, two axes were dedicated to networking, expertise, capitalisation and communication activities.
+They had their own priorities:

 - Priority axe 1: cities, engines of growth and jobs

 - Priority axe 2: attractive and cohesive cities

 A third axe was dedicated to the technical assistance of the propramme.

 The main beneficiaries are cities from EU 28 Member States, Norway & Switzerland.
 While talking about cities, URBACT actually includes cities, municipalities, towns (without limit of size), infra-municipal tiers of government, metropolitan authorities as well as organized agglomerations.

 Other beneficiaries include local agencies; provincial, regional and national authorities; universities and research centers.
 All beneficiaries shall be public or public equivalent bodies.